cakephp/docs/en/controllers/middleware.rst

 .. note::

     You should apply the CSRF protection middleware only for URLs which handle stateful requests using cookies/session.
-For stateless requests, for e.g. when developing an API, are not affected by CSRF so the middleware should be not be applied for those URLs.
+Stateless requests, for e.g. when developing an API, are not affected by CSRF so the middleware does not need to be applied for those URLs.

 Integration with FormHelper
 ---------------------------